cyverse-gis/suas-metadata/Calliope/DeveloperDocumentation.md

 ### Dependency Injection

 Calliope makes use of dependency injection to link the FXML file to its controller.
-This is automatically performed by JavaFX initializes its controller, so you won't need to do anything special.
+This is automatically performed by JavaFX, so you won't need to do anything special.
 FXML elements with the tag `fx:id="abc"` tell JavaFX to 'dependency inject' this element into the field `private X abc;` found in the controller.
 If this field is not present an error will arise.

 ### Singleton